 Applicants must submit the required PADEP permit application to the appropriate PADEP office.
 For Reporting Activities, where PADEP does not require a permit application, information on the proposed project and Engineering Form 4345 shall be submitted directly to the appropriate Corps District.
-The information must identify all potential impacts to waters of the United States, including jurisdictional wetlands, including direct and indirect impacts, both temporary and permanent, for the overall project, including all attendant features needed for the project to function and meet its intended purpose.
-Applicants submitting applications for linear projects must submit information describing the locations of the overall linear project's point of origin, terminal point, all proposed crossings (e.g., single-and-complete linear projects), and other impacts to aquatic resources.
-The delineation of wetland boundaries shall be accomplished in accordance with the 1987 Corps of Engineers Wetland Delineation Manual (Technical Report Y-87-1), including all applicable guidance, regional supplements.
+The information must identify all impacts to waters of the United States, including jurisdictional wetlands, including direct and indirect impacts, both temporary and permanent, for the overall project, including all attendant features needed for the project to function and meet its intended purpose.
+Applicants submitting applications for linear projects must submit information describing the locations of the overall linear project's point of origin, terminal point, all proposed crossings (e.g., single and complete linear projects), and other impacts to aquatic resources.
+The delineation of wetland boundaries shall be accomplished in accordance with the 1987 Corps of Engineers Wetland Delineation Manual (Technical Report Y-87-1), including all applicable guidance and regional supplements.

-Compensatory mitigation utilizing a minimum one-to-one ratio, or utilizing an appropriate function or condition assessment method, will typically be required for all federally regulated wetland losses that exceed 0.10 acre, or for stream losses that exceed 0.03 acre (1,307 square feet), and are a Reporting Activity, unless the district engineer determines in writing that either some other form of mitigation would be more environmentally appropriate or the adverse environmental effects of the proposed activity are no more than minimal.

-For Reporting Activities with federally regulated wetland losses of 0.10 acre or less or stream losses of 0.03 acre (1,307 square feet) or less, the district engineer may determine on a case-by-case basis that compensatory mitigation is required to ensure that the activity results in only minimal adverse environmental effects.

-For Reporting Activities impacting wetlands and streams, the cumulative impacts will be considered when determining whether compensatory mitigation is required to ensure that environmental effects are no more than minimal, regardless of the amount of impact to either resource type.
+Compensatory mitigation at a minimum one-for-one ratio will typically be required for all federally regulated wetland losses that exceed 1/10-acre and are a Reporting Activity, unless the district engineer determines in writing that either some other form of mitigation would be more environmentally appropriate or the adverse environmental effects of the proposed activity are no more than minimal.
+For federally regulated wetland losses of 1/10-acre or less that are a Reporting Activity, the district engineer may determine on a case-by-case basis that compensatory mitigation is required to ensure that the activity results in only minimal adverse environmental effects.
+For federally regulated losses of jurisdictional streams or other open waters that are a Reporting Activity, the district engineer may require compensatory mitigation to ensure that the activity results in no more than minimal adverse environmental effects.
+Compensatory mitigation for losses of streams should be provided, if practicable, through stream rehabilitation, enhancement, reestablishment, or preservation, since streams are difficult to replace resources.